Spread the love

 Pão de Açúcar is believed to have originated in the 19th century.
 It’s a great example of the way Brazilian cuisine combines sweet and savory flavors to create something truly unique and delicious.
 Pão de Açúcar is a great way to enjoy the flavors of Brazil, and it’s sure to satisfy even the pickiest of eaters.

-See also Discovering the Wonders of March in Rome, Italy
+See also Discovering the Magic of September in Lisbon

 Pão de Açúcar is a great way to get a taste of Brazilian culture.
 Its unique combination of flavors and textures make it a truly unique and delicious pastry.